dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 * **READLAST(k)**: Whenever TXk executes (speculatively), a read by TXk obtains the value recorded so far by the highest transaction TXj preceding it, i.e., where j < k.
 Higher transactions TXl, where l > k, do not interfere with TXk.

 Jointly, these two principles
 suffice to guarantee both safety and liveness no matter what scheduling policy is used, so long as pending execution and validation tasks are eventually dispatched.
 Safety follows because a TXk gets validated after all TXj, j &lt; k, are finalized.
 Liveness follows by induction.
 Initially transaction 1 is guaranteed to pass validation successfully and not require re-execution.
-After transactions TX1-TXj have successfully validated, a (re-)execution of transaction j+1 will pass validation successfully and not require re-execution.
+After all transactions from TX1 to TXj have successfully validated, a (re-)execution of transaction j+1 will pass validation successfully and not require re-execution.

 **READLAST(k)** is achieved via a simple multi-version in-memory data structure that keeps versioned write-sets.
 A write by TXj is recorded with version j.
 A read by TXk obtains the value recorded by the latest invocation of TXj with the highest j &lt; k.